dixonsatit/wordpress-docker-compose/README.md

-# How to deploy WordPress with Docker Compose
+# deploy WordPress with Docker Compose